-Microbicide trials for preventing HIV/AIDS in South Africa: Phase II trial participants' experiences and psychological needs
+Microbicide trials for preventing HIV/AIDS in South Africa: Phase II trial participants' experiences and psychological needs (PDF)

 Pistorius,Annalie; van de Wijgert,Janneke; Sebola,Mohlatlego H.; Friedland,Barbara A.; Nagel,Evelyn; Bokaba,Cathleen; Hoosen,Anwar